syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 ## Customization

-Chart provides support to add any `UIElement` as a title.
+The chart supports adding any `UIElement` as a title.
 The following code example defines `TextBlock` as chart header.

 {% tabs %}